faranalytics/memoiz/README.md

 # Memoiz

-A thread-safe memoization decorator for functions and methods.
+A memoization decorator for functions and methods.

 ## Introduction